You (Almost) Can't Beat Brute Force for 3-Matroid Intersection: Introduction

 \subsection{Our Techniques}

 Our lower bound for $\ell$-MI combines a paving matroid (see \Cref{sec:matroidOverview}) with $d = \ell-1$ partition matroids.
-On a high level, we consider a $d$-dimensional grid as the common ground set of the matroids.
-The $d$ partition matroids, one for each dimension of the grid, enforce the solution to take a specified number of elements of the grid having a specific value in each entry.
-The additional paving matroid is designed to {\em hide} a certain collection of subset $\cG$ of the grid.
-Specifically, the bases of this matroid which are also common bases of the partition matroids, also belong to $\cG$.
-Together with the partition matroids constraints, the $\ell$ matroids require a common basis to decide if $\cG \neq \emptyset$.
-In the oracle model, it is a computationally challenging task to decide if $\cG \neq \emptyset$.\footnote{This is true also in a standard computational model, with usual complexity assumptions (see \Cref{sec:encoded}).} Thus, essentially, to decide this task, an algorithm for $\ell$-MI has to enumerate over all common bases of the $\ell-1$ partition matroids.
+At a high level, we consider a $d$-dimensional grid as the common ground set of the matroids.
+The $d$ partition matroids, one for each dimension of the $d$-dimensional grid, enforce the solution to take a specified number of elements $L_{i,j}$, having a specific value $i$ in the $j$-th entry of the grid.
+This idea is formalized in detail in later sections.

+The additional paving matroid is designed to {\em hide} a certain collection of subsets $\cG$ of the grid.
+Specifically, the bases of this matroid, which are also common bases of the partition matroids, belong to $\cG$.
+Together with the partition matroids' constraints, finding a common basis for the $\ell$ matroids requires to decide if $\cG \neq \emptyset$.
+In the oracle model, it is a computationally challenging task to decide if $\cG \neq \emptyset$.
+Thus, essentially, to accomplish this task, an algorithm for $\ell$-MI has to enumerate over all common bases of the $\ell-1$ partition matroids.

-The above gives the intuition for the reduction in \Cref{thm:3MIMain}; by taking only the first two columns of the two-dimensional grid, the same methodology is used to establish \Cref{thm:EMI}.
-Interestingly, the $d \geq 2$-dimensional grid ground set is essential for the design of the paving matroid, and accounts for the substantially stronger query lower bounds for $3$-MI compared to the strongest possible lower bounds for $2$-matroid intersection \cite{blikstad2023fast}.
-Hiding a property in the bases of a paving matroid has been used in previous works on matroid problems~\cite{jensen1982complexity,lovasz1980matroid,soto2011simple,doron2024lower}.
-Nonetheless, in contrast to the lower bounds derived for a single matroid~\cite{jensen1982complexity,karp1985complexity}, a matroid and a matching constraint \cite{lovasz1980matroid,soto2011simple}, or a matroid and a linear constraint \cite{doron2024lower}, our construction focuses on an {\em arbitrary} number $\ell \geq 3$ of matroids; moreover, our bounds become stronger as $\ell$ increases.
+The above gives the intuition behind the reduction in \Cref{thm:3MIMain}.
+Notably, the $d$-dimensional grid ground set (with $d \geq 2$) plays a crucial role in the construction of the paving matroid.
+This structure is key to achieving significantly stronger query lower bounds for $3$-MI, compared to the best possible lower bounds known for $2$-matroid intersection~\cite{blikstad2023fast}.
+Hiding a property in the bases of a paving matroid has been used in previous works on matroid problems~\cite{jensen1982complexity,lovasz1980matroid,soto2011simple, berczi2021complexity, doron2024lower, HorschIMOS24}.
+Nonetheless, these constructions alone are insufficient to obtain a $2^{n - o(n)}$ lower bound for $\ell$-MI.
+In addition, in contrast to the lower bounds derived for a single matroid~\cite{jensen1982complexity,karp1985complexity}, a matroid and a matching constraint \cite{lovasz1980matroid,soto2011simple}, or a matroid and a linear constraint \cite{doron2024lower}, our construction focuses on an {\em arbitrary} number $\ell \geq 3$ of matroids and our bounds become stronger as $\ell$ increases.

 Monotone Local Search \cite{FGLS19} suggests a novel approach for converting an extension algorithm to an exponential time algorithm for an arbitrary implicit set system.
 Recall that in implicit set systems the input instance encodes a set system $(E,\cF)$, and the objective is to determine if $\cF\neq \emptyset$.
 If $\cF\neq \emptyset$ then one can find $S\in \cF$ by guessing $k=|S|$, sampling a random set $X\subseteq \cF$ of size $t \leq k$ using a uniform distribution, and checking if $X$ can be extended to a solution for the problem using the {\em extension algorithm}.
 If $X\subseteq S$ then the process terminates with `success', and the algorithm finds a set in $\cF$.
 The above procedure has to be repeated sufficiently many times to ensure a constant success probability.